koleada/Cyber-Range/Architecture/README.md

 I spent a pretty good amount of time planning the best approach for building this home lab envionrment including determining what technologies I should use, what sorts of requirements I have for the network, what things I want to learn and experiment with both now and in the future, general network security best practices, and fundamental routing and networking requirements.

 ### Design Goals
 1. A full-fledged Active Directory environment - AD was the main reason I built this lab.
-I wanted to reasearch Ad security and learn to to administrate and AAD environment.
+I wanted to research AD security and learn to to administrate and AAD environment.
 2. No extra hardware requirements beyond my computer - I was not looking to buy any hardware for this; I needed this cyber range to function on a single desktop (thankfully with a decent amount of RAM).
 3. Networking involvement - I wanted my lab to include as many network devices as possible.
 I am interested in everything IT related, I wanted to set up my first network and get experience with new technologies.
 4. Replicate a true enterprise environment - I wanted this to mimic a real network I will see at work one day.
 That was another reason I wanted to have networking devices on there, to better mimic a real network.
 Additionally, for the security testing, I wanted a realistic environment to research on.
 Nowadays, most companies will have strong firewalls, if not NGFWs, EDR, top-of-the-line anti-virus, strict group policy, etc I wanted to mimic that.